Krishnan Guru-Murthy

 blue line

 Krishnan is the main anchor of Channel 4 News, presenting the channel’s flagship evening news at 7pm as well as the midday summary.
 He also presents for the foreign affairs series Unreported World on Channel 4, reporting on stories from around the world, hosting live debates for Channel 4 during elections, referendums and major crises.
+In 2024, he lead C4’s live commentary of the opening and closing ceremonies for the Paris Paralympics Games and previously the Sochi Winter Paralympic Games in 2014.
 He also presents the Channel 4 News’ podcast Ways to Change the World.
+In 2024, Krishnan fronted the C4 General Election special alongside Emily Maitlis, Alastair Campbell, Rory Stewart, Hannah Fry and Cathy Newman.

-In Autumn 2023, he anchored from the somewhat glitzier location of the Strictly ballroom: coming in 8th place in Series 21 of BBC’s Strictly Come Dancing.
+In Autumn 2023, he anchored from the somewhat glitzier location of the Strictly ballroom: coming in 8th place in Series 21 of BBC’s Strictly Come Dancing, with the Telegraph hailing his time on the show as “the most heart-warming journey of the season”.
+A fan favourite, he was subsequently selected as one of the celebrities for the 2024 Strictly Come Dancing Live Tour.

-He was named Network Presenter of the Year at the Royal Television Society Journalism Awards 2022.
 Since joining Channel 4 News in 1998, Krishnan has reported on major events, from the Omagh bombing to the 911 attacks and from the Arab Spring to the Ukraine War.
 He regularly anchors from location and has reported the conflicts in Syria, Yemen, Iraq, Afghanistan, Gaza Strip and Ukraine as well as many natural disasters and elections around the world.
 He’s been a key figure on Channel 4 through eight general elections and two referendums anchoring special coverage.
-He is known for his penetrating interviews of public figures, as well as presenting a host of special live television debates such as Ask the Chancellor and Britain’s Next PM: The Conservative Debate in 2022.
+He is known for his penetrating interviews of public figures, as well as presenting a host of special live television debates such as Ask the Chancellor and Britain’s Next PM: The Conservative Debate in 2022, the same year he was named Network Presenter of the Year at the Royal Television Society Journalism Awards.

 Krishnan started in journalism presenting the BBC2 youth discussion programme, Open to Question, at the age of 18 before reading Philosophy, Politics and Economics at Hertford College, Oxford.
 He went on to present the children’s programme Newsround, then was a reporter on Newsnight before helping to launch the BBC News channel as a main presenter.
 He had a Sunday morning radio show on LBC and still presents occasionally for BBC Radio 5 Live.
 He is also invited to write for a range of newspapers.